felixvanoost/Reflow-Oven-Controller/README.md

 Required Hardware
 ----------

-- Arduino Uno or equivalent (I'm using an OSEPP Uno R3 Plus for this project)
+- Arduino Uno or equivalent
 - Arduino Proto Shield or equivalent
 - J- or K-type thermocouple wire (must be rated for at least 300C)
-- Texas Instruments LM35Z Temperature Sensor (very easy to integrate both in software and hardware)
+- Texas Instruments LM35Z Temperature Sensor
-- Analog Devices OP07 Op-Amp (low input offset voltage characteristics)
+- Analog Devices OP07 Op-Amp or equivalent
-- Intersil ICL7660 DC-DC Converter or equivalent (provides +/-5V output to power the op-amp)
+- Intersil ICL7660 Voltage Converter or equivalent (provides +/-5V output to power the op-amp)

+The LM35Z is one of the easiest temperature sensors to integrate in both hardware and software, which helps to keep this project simple.
+The OP07 was chosen for its low input voltage characteristics (as the thermocouple produces an output voltage on the order of microvolts), although any op-amp with similar specifications will work just fine.
+The same is true for the ICL7660 - any voltage converter providing a +/-5V output from a 5V input can be used.

 ----------
 Required Software